Theme

 Create a Token Metadata NFT Collection on Solana with Candy Machine

-If you are looking to launch an NFT Collection on Solana the Sugar CLI toolkit will abstract some of the trickier settup and management steps for you providing you with a automated launch system to create Candy Machines on the Solana blockchain.
+If you are looking to launch an NFT Collection on Solana the Sugar CLI toolkit will abstract some of the trickier setup and management steps for you providing you with a automated launch system to create Candy Machines on the Solana blockchain.

 Prerequisite